 Benefit Description You pay Preventive care medications (cont.)
-High Option Standard Option • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them All Charges All Charges • Nonprescription medications unless specifically indicated elsewhere • Gene therapy, which includes the intentional, expected permanent, and specific alteration of the DNA sequence of the cellular genome, for a clinical purpose • Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older • Any brand-name drug that has an available "authorized generic".
+High Option Standard Option Drugs obtained at a non-Plan pharmacy; except for out-of-area emergencies.
+If a member uses a non-authorized pharmacy, reimbursement for that prescription will be limited to the amount the plan would be responsible for if the member had used an authorized pharmacy.
+All Charges All Charges Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them Nonprescription medications unless specifically indicated elsewhere Gene therapy, which includes the intentional, expected permanent, and specific alteration of the DNA sequence of the cellular genome, for a clinical purpose Vitamin D supplements (prescription strength) (400 & 1000 units) for members 65 or older Any brand-name drug that has an available "authorized generic".
 An authorized generic is a generic product marketed under the equivalent brand-name drug's FDA New Drug Application.
 Note: Over-the-counter and prescriptions drugs approved by the FDA to treat tobacco and nicotine dependence are covered under the Tobacco cessation and nicotine cessation benefit.
 (See page 43)